toggl/toggl_api_docs/chapters/clients.md

 * name: The name of the client (string, required, unique in workspace)
 * wid: workspace ID, where the client will be used (integer, required)
 * notes: Notes for the client (string, not required)
-* hrate: The hourly rate for this client (float, not required, available only for pro workspaces)
-* cur: The name of the client's currency (string, not required, available only for pro workspaces)
 * at: timestamp that is sent in the response, indicates the time client was last updated

 ##Create a client##